schappim/mBot-Gitbook/section-5-chapter-29-stopping-at-the-end-of-the-line-with-the-proximity-sensor.md

 The speed and wait values here have worked in a previous experiment but we can always try different values and test them until we like the way that the mBot executes the U-turn.

-So, let's "Upload to Arduino", put the mBot at the begin of the line and what it does now: instead of stopping, when it approaches the end marker object, it should now turn around and start following the line back to the start.
-If we have another object there, it should loop the runway endlessly.
+So, let's "Upload to Arduino", put the mBot at the begin of the line and check what it does: instead of stopping, when it approaches the end marker object, it should now turn around and start following the line back to the start.
+If we have yet another object there, it should loop the runway endlessly.

 Let's keep in mind that there is always space for improving the way the mBot executes the U-turn and we can try different values for speed and time until we have a satisfactory manoeuvre.